GasimoCodes/GasimoCodes.github.io/content/portfolio/Subtitler.md

 external: https://github.com/GasimoCodes/Subtitler-Public
 ---

-A powerful Subtitling/Closed-Captions solution for Unity with **SRT support**, Multiplay and more.
+A powerful Subtitling/Closed-Captions solution for Unity with **SRT support**, Multiplay, Localization and more.